RumataEstorish/TypeGear/README.md

 2. privileges needed: application.info, application.launch

 ### Usage
-You can include TypeGear SDK 1.0.0 to your project (see attachment below page).
+You can include typeGear-1.0.0.js to your project (see attachment below page).

 Example usage: